Okuyi: Music

 The songs featured in the Mekuyo presentations are normally in a polyrhythmic style.
 The instruments used are a certain type of drum known as Ngoma drums with the biggest kind being named the monduma.
 Traditionally, these drums used to be buried in the trunk of various banana trees.
 It is this that caused the sound to be heard as a deeper pitch.
 This was accompanied by the mosomba drum or, as it was called by the Kombe people, the ikubi.
 However, substitutes for drums are often used.
 One of the most common alternatives is a metal bucket filled with stones.

 Chants that are sung with the instruments are sometimes done in the old Benga language, proving incomprehensible for the actual people who perform them and listen to them.
 Often however, the tunes are sung in the language of the people who chant them.
-The songs’ introductions are commenced by the males who give the first opening tones, then the women follow.
+The songs’ introductions are commenced by the men who give the first opening tones, then the women follow.
 Women are the key voices of the chorus in Mekuyo dances as the Okuyi requires the female voice to dance appositely.
 The lyrics of the melodies the choir sings educate the listeners about everyday life possessions, experiences and traditional folklore.
 A common theme is reality of the Ndowe kinfolk or events that have happened to important people of the community in the past.
 The songs are an important way to communicate historical knowledge.
 This information is then passed to others through the singing and used as an expression to form a frame of the dances of the Mekuyo.
 In funerals, the Mekuyo music and dance is used to break the mourning period and bring hope to all the mourners for the future.